xen-project/xen/docs/misc/xen-command-line.markdown

 `cold` instructs Xen to set the cold reboot flag.

+`no` instructs Xen to not automatically reboot after panics or crashes.

 `triple` instructs Xen to reboot the host by causing a triple fault.

 `kbd` instructs Xen to reboot the host via the keyboard controller.

 `acpi` instructs Xen to reboot the host using RESET_REG in the ACPI FADT.

+`pci` instructs Xen to reboot the host using PCI reset register (port CF9).

 ### sched
 > `= credit | credit2 | sedf | arinc653`